raj-125-beep/ParkUrWay/README.md

 🚗 ParkUrWay — Smart Parking, Minus the Chaos

-Finding parking in Indian cities is broken.
+Finding real parking in Indian cities is broken.
 Roads are crowded, parking is unorganized, prices are opaque, and drivers waste fuel, time, and patience just circling blocks.
 ParkUrWay is a smart parking discovery and booking platform that helps users find verified parking locations, check availability, calculate cost upfront, and pay online — all in one flow.
 This project is an early-stage prototype focused on clean UX, real-world feasibility, and scalability, not gimmicks.